JacobCunningham68/Newuser-ps/README.md

-# Newuser-ps
-new user in PS
+# This is a repo of PS scripts I have created/found over the years